 • All transfer students are expected to attend a transfer information session held at 10 a.m. on the 4th Friday of each term in Schoonover 250.

 • For Ohio University students, if there are openings in the sequence you are seeking, a sign-up sheet will be placed in the VisCom office, Schoonover 250, on the Monday of the 8th week of the term for interviews the following Friday.

 • Students must bring a current copy of their DARS or transcript, a resume, a statement of intent letter addressed to VisCom faculty, and a portfolio to the interview.

 Students changing majors might find it difficult to finish in four years.
 Interested students should discuss with their adviser and provide a written request to the school’s faculty.
 A request to change sequence will only be considered on the Wednesday of the 8th week of the term.

 • Requests will be reviewed by all VisCom faculty.
 Available openings in the requested major sequence are considered before students will be allowed to change major.
 For more information about transferring, or the status of transfer openings, contact VisCom Director Tim Goheen.

 Opportunities Upon Graduation

-Successful graduates find employment in the commercial photography industry or start their own businesses as freelance visual communicators.
+Successful graduates find employment in photojournalism profession working for print publications including newspapers and magazine as well as online or start their own businesses as freelance visual communicators.